-The Cable Systems serve 21 communities and areas in Alaska, including the state's three largest population centers, Anchorage, Fairbanks and Juneau.
+Effective October 31, 1996, the Company became the leading cable television services provider in Alaska upon its acquisition of the Cable Systems from several unrelated sellers for total consideration of approximately \$280.1 million.
+The Cable Systems serve 21 communities and areas in Alaska, including the state's three largest urban areas, Anchorage, Fairbanks and Juneau.
 As of March 31, 1997, the Cable Systems passed 162,711 homes or approximately 70% of all households in Alaska and served approximately 104,400 subscribers (92,940 equivalent basic subscribers), representing 64% of households passed by the Cable Systems.
+As of March 31, 1997, the Cable Systems consisted of approximately 1,765 miles of installed cable plant having between 300 and 450 MHz of channel capacity.